-Subsurface rights relate to contracts with a landowner the Group obtains the right to place a pipeline in an underground space usually for an indefinite period in exchange for consideration.
-Such a contract specifies the exact location and dimensions (path, width and depth) of the underground space within which the pipeline will be placed.
+Subsurface rights relate to contracts with a landowner with whom the Group obtains the right to place a pipeline in an underground space usually for an indefinite period in exchange for consideration.
+Such a contract specifies the exact location and dimensions (path, width, and depth) of the underground space within which the pipeline will be placed.
 The Group assessed that a contract contains a lease therefore IFRS 16 applies for subsurface rights.
-The useful life of these rights is determined based on the useful life of the pipeline placed on the field.
+The useful life of these rights is determined based on the useful life of the pipeline laid down.

-In millions of CZK 31 December 2021 31 December 2020
+In millions of CZK 31 December 2022 31 December 2021

 Lease liabilities

-Non-current Current 1,983 190 1,215 165
+Non-current Current 2,037 235 1,983 190

-Total lease liabilities 2,173 1,380
+Total lease liabilities 2,272 2,173